Kate Middleton Shares Rare Photo Of Her Lookalike Mother, Carole, Holding Her When She Was A Baby

 In a sweet slideshow posted to the official Kensington Palace Instagram page, William and Kate are seen giving playful piggyback rides to their kids Princess Charlotte, 4, and Prince George, 6, during a holiday in Norfolk.
 In addition to their lighthearted parenting pic, the couple included photos of themselves as children with their moms.

 In one photo, William and his brother Prince Harry pose in matching blue oxford shirts and ties as they snuggle with their late mom Diana, Princess of Wales, in the late 1980s.
 Duchess Kate shared a rare photo of her mom, Carole, holding her as an infant as they gaze up at a colorful, animal-themed mobile in her nursery.
-In the photo taken when she was in her late 20s, Kate’s mom, who is now 65 years of age, looks almost exactly as the Duchess does now, except with a banged, bob-style haircut.
+In the photo taken when Kate’s mom, who is now 65 years of age, was in her late 20s, Carole looks almost exactly like the Duchess other than her banged, bob-style haircut.

 The couple also shared a sweet homemade Mother’s Day card that Prince George made for Kate this year.